jessa256/payment-plan-component/README.md

 ## ⚙️ Configuration

+### Usage in Vendor Details Popup
+The component is designed to be used **inside** your existing vendor details popup.
+When clicked, it creates a new overlay **on top** of the vendor popup.

+**Flow**: Vendor Grid → Vendor Details Popup → Payment Plan Popup Overlay

 ### Static Vendor Data
-The component automatically pulls vendor information from the parent component's context.
+The component automatically pulls vendor information from the vendor details popup context.
 Set these bindings in WeWeb:

 | Field | Binding |
 |-------|---------|